Jose-M-Ramos/Sudoku-Solver/README.md

 # Sudoku-Solver
 This code is a solution to the popular puzzle game Sudoku.
-The function solve() takes in a 9x9 grid representing a Sudoku puzzle and returns True if a solution exists, False otherwise.
-If a solution exists, the function will also modify the input grid to contain the solution.
+The function solve_sudoku() takes in a 9x9 grid representing a Sudoku puzzle and returns the solution( it there is one), and None otherwise.

 <p align="center">
   <img src="https://github.com/Jose-M-Ramos/Sudoku-Solver/blob/main/sudoku_solver.jpg" width="800" height="400">